briandesilva/academic_website/content/home/about.md

 # Biography

-I am a PhD student in the Applied Mathematics department at the University of Washington.
-My research involves developing component-based reduced order models for parameter-dependent elliptic linear partial differential equations.
-I am advised by [Ulrich Hetmaniuk](http://www.hetmaniuk.net/).
+I am a Ph.D. candidate in the Applied Mathematics department at the University of Washington.
+My research involves sparsity-promoting regularization methods in neural networks and data-driven discovery of dynamical systems.
+I have also worked on developing component-based reduced order models for parameter-dependent elliptic linear partial differential equations.
+I am advised by [Nathan Kutz](http://faculty.washington.edu/kutz/).

 [CV](cv/bdesilvacv.pdf)